 It makes sense if you have a suntrap patio directly off the house to keep it as is.
 You’ll use this space a lot in the summer for entertaining or for enjoying a few hours of sun after work.

-Next, having a section of just lawn for ball games or for the kids makes sense.
+Next, having a section of just lawn for ball games or for a climbing frame makes sense.
 Adding a bench with storage is always a good idea as you can hide games and use it to watch the kids glass of wine in hand!

 Our dog-friendly garden can be sited at the end of the garden and can include a number of fun elements.
 Dogs love to chase through long, rough grass.
 This is great as it means you don’t have to cut it that often!